Deep Residual Axial Networks: Experimental Analysis

 \section{Experimental Analysis}

-We present experimental results on four image classification datasets and one image super-resolution dataset.
-Our experiments evaluate the proposed residual axial networks, the original ResNets, the wide ResNets, wide RANs, the deep recursive residual networks (DRRNs), and RARNets.
-We compare our proposed network's performance with the corresponding original ResNets, as these original networks used 2D spatial convolutional layers.
+We present experimental results on four image classification datasets and an image super-resolution dataset.
+Our experiments evaluate the original ResNets, wide ResNets, RAN-ResNets, wide RANs, MobileNet architectures, SqueezeNext architectures, RAN-based MobileNet and RAN-based SqueezeNext architectures, DRRNs, and RARNets.
+We compare our proposed RAN-based network's with the original ResNets, as these original networks used 2D CNN layers.
 Our comparisons use parameter counts, FLOPS, latency, and validation performance.